TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-7.md

 #### `RequirePresentation` examples

 This example requests verified information about the `originator` party from the Agent of the `originator`.
-The specific data requested is `firstName`, `lastName`, and `nationalId` for natural persons and an `leiCode` for legal entities:
+The specifics of what is requested is defined in a URL to [Presentation Definition][PExDef].
+These could be used to pre-define requirements under certain national regulations or be customized:

 ```json
 {